-- 243 of all net homes consented (53.8%) were granted on traditional (Use Class C3) housing sites. - 73 off campus privately managed student accommodation units (16%)were consented; and

-• A further 177 net new homes (39.2%) were permitted a result of relaxed permitted development rights.
+- 243 of all net homes consented (53.8%) were granted on traditional (Use Class C3) housing sites. - 73 off campus privately managed student accommodation units (16%)were consented; and - A further 177 net new homes (39.2%) were permitted as a result of relaxed permitted development rights.

-3.2 Windfall Allowance
+4.2 Windfall Allowance

-- 3.2.1 Windfalls sites, as defined in the NPPF (2012) are sites which have not been specifically identified as available in the Local Plan process they normally comprise previously developed sites that have unexpectedly become available.
-In line with NPPF Local Planning authorities can make an allowance for windfalls if they have compelling evidence that such sites have consistently become available in the local area and will continue to provide a reliable source of supply. - 3.2.2 In taking a proportionate approach to identifying land for development in the emerging Local Plan only sites above the site threshold 0.2ha have been identified as draft allocations.
+- 4.2.1 Windfalls sites, as defined in the NPPF (2012) are sites which have not been specifically identified as available in the Local Plan process they normally comprise previously developed sites that have unexpectedly become available.
+In line with NPPF Local Planning authorities can make an allowance for windfalls if they have compelling evidence that such sites have consistently become available in the local area and will continue to provide a reliable source of supply. - 4.2.2 In taking a proportionate approach to identifying land for development in the emerging Local Plan only sites above the site threshold 0.2ha have been identified as draft allocations.
 To ensure that we properly understand the potential for development on very small sites below this allocation threshold an assessment of the trends in the historic rate of windfall delivery along with changes of use and conversions has been carried out.
-This analysis is set out in Annex 5: City of York Local Plan Windfall Allowance Technical Paper (2017).
+This analysis is set out in Annex 4: City of York Local Plan Windfall Allowance Technical Paper (2017).
 The annual figure for windfalls is 169 dwellings per annum which is effectively a mean average for these two categories of windfalls calculated over a 10 year period.
 To avoid double counting and to allow time for sites to continue through the development process, windfalls will be included from year four of the trajectory.
 Garden infill sites have been removed.

-3.3 Allocated Sites in the Pre-Publication draft Local Plan
+4.3 Allocated Sites in the Publication draft Local Plan (2018)

-- 3.3.1 Members of the Council's Executive at the meeting on 13 July 2017 resolved that on the basis of the housing analysis presented, the increased figure of 867 dwellings per annum, based on the latest revised sub national population and household projections published by the Office for National Statistics and the Department of Communities and Local Government, be accepted. - 3.3.2 Table 2 below presents the sites agreed to meet that need following the consideration of the analysis included in Annex 1.
-In addition, The housing trajectory associated with that need is summarised in Figure 3 to 4.
-The Pre Publication draft Local Plan Proposals Maps showing these sites are illustrated as Figures 5 -7 of this report.
+- 4.3.1 Members of the Council's Executive at the meeting on 13 July 2017 resolved that on the basis of the housing analysis presented, the increased figure of 867 dwellings per annum, based on the latest revised sub national population and household projections published by the Office for National Statistics and the Department of Communities and Local Government, be accepted. - 4.3.2 Table 4 below presents the sites agreed to meet that need following the consideration of the analysis through the site selection process as documented through this report and annexes.
+In addition, the housing trajectory associated with that need is summarised Sections 4.4 and 4.5.